Student loans are limiting career choices, and not just for millennials

-Earlier this month, I wrote an article about how student loans are preventing millennials from achieving the American dream.
+Earlier this month, I wrote an article about how student loan debt is preventing millennials from achieving the American dream.
 Yet another new study shows I’m right — but that ‘s not just recent graduates being crippled by the weight of their student debt.

 This research commissioned by EdAssist, a company that provides student loan repayment software, found…